Home › Industries › Wealth Management

 Out-of-band callback verification.
 Treat any change to banking or transfer instructions as unverified until a person confirms it by phone, on a number from your own records, never a number or link supplied in the email.
 This one step breaks the attack even when the mailbox is fully compromised, because the fraudster does not control the client’s real phone line.

 Everything else is defence in depth around that core rule.
-If you adopt only one thing from this article, write the callback rule down and make it non-negotiable.
-Writing it down is what turns a good habit into a control your auditor and your cyber-insurer will actually credit.
+If you adopt one thing from this article, write the callback rule down and make it non-negotiable.
+Writing it down is what turns a good habit into a control your auditor and your cyber-insurer will credit.
+I have watched that single page change an insurance renewal conversation.

-A callback-verification protocol you can adopt this week
+The callback-verification protocol: steps and criteria you can adopt this week

-Most firms already do callbacks informally.
+Most firms already do callbacks informally, and informal is the part that fails at 4pm on a Friday.
 Formalizing the rule is what makes it reliable under pressure.
-This is the protocol we put in place for advisory clients:
+This is the protocol I put in place for advisory clients, and it fits on one page:

 The written record in step four matters as much as the call itself.
 When a regulator or insurer asks how you prevent fraudulent transfers, a documented, dated verification log is the difference between a strong answer and an uncomfortable silence.